Minnesota Golden Gophers men's ice hockey: Glen Sonmor era (1966–71)

 After coaching one season at Ohio State, Glen Sonmor became the head coach of the Gophers in 1966.
 Sonmor's Gophers started off slowly, finishing 8th, 5th, and 5th in the WCHA during Sonmor's first 3 seasons behind the bench.
 Things turned around for the Gophers in the 1969–70 season, as Sonmor led the team to its first WCHA Championship in 16 seasons, finishing with a 21–12–0 record.
 In the process, Sonmor was named the WCHA Coach of the Year.

 The following season, the Gophers ended a 10-year NCAA Tournament drought, along with capturing a WCHA Tournament Championship.
 Sonmor led the Gophers to the NCAA Championship game, beating Harvard 6–5 in the first round.
 The Gophers lost to Boston University in the Championship game, by a score of 4–2.

 During Sonmor's rather short tenure as Minnesota's head coach, the team saw attendance rise 60 percent.
 Sonmor finished his career with a 78–80–6 record, and coached 3 All Americans: Gary Gambucci (1968), Murray McLachlan (1970), and Wally Olds (1970).
 Sonmor left the Gophers after the 1971 season, to coach the Minnesota Fighting Saints of the World Hockey Association.
 Sonmor returned later to be the radio analyst for the Gophers on WCCO-AM.

 Brad Buetow era (1979–85)

 Brad Buetow was head coach from 1979 to 1985.
 At the start of the 1984–85 season, he hired Thomas "Chico" Adrahtas as an assistant coach.
 The team won 31 games, came in second in the WCHA, and made the NCAA tournament.
 Adrahtas has been accused by a number of former players of coercing them into oral sex.
+Former NHL goaltender Frank Pietrangelo has accused Adrahtas of sexually abusing him during his time as a student-athlete at the University of Minnesota in a lawsuit.
 The United States Center for SafeSport investigated, and issued its decision declaring that Adrahtas was permanently ineligible "from participating, in any capacity, in any event, program, activity, or competition authorized by, organized by, or under the auspices of the United States Olympic & Paralympic Committee (USOPC), the National Governing Bodies recognized by the USOPC, a Local Affiliated Organization as defined by the Code, or any High Performance Management Organization (HPMO), or at a facility under the jurisdiction of the same."